eclipse-vertx/vert.x/core_manual_java.md

 Vert.x provides a complete server side SockJS implementation.

-This enables vert.x to be used for modern, so-called *real-time* (this is the *modern* meaning of *real-time*, not to be confused by the more formal pre-existing definitions of soft and hard real-time systems) web applications that push data to and from rich client-side JavaScript applications, without having to worry about the details of the transport.
+This enables Vert.x to be used for modern, so-called *real-time* (this is the *modern* meaning of *real-time*, not to be confused by the more formal pre-existing definitions of soft and hard real-time systems) web applications that push data to and from rich client-side JavaScript applications, without having to worry about the details of the transport.

 To create a SockJS server you simply create a HTTP server as normal and then call the `createSockJSServer` method of your `vertx` instance passing in the Http server: